← Back to Blog

 How We Evaluated

 We are being transparent.
 We did not purchase and test every plan from every provider.
-Our information comes from official websites, published pricing pages as of May 1, 2026, and independent reviews on KYCnot.me, esimdb.com, Privacy Guides, Trustpilot, and the GrapheneOS community forums.
+Our information comes from official websites, published pricing pages (last checked August 8, 2026), and independent reviews on KYCnot.me, esimdb.com, Privacy Guides, Trustpilot, and the GrapheneOS community forums.
 We verified our own pricing and features against our live service.

 If any provider listed here believes we have gotten something wrong, reach out at [email protected] and we will correct it within 48 hours.